Askaniy/TrueColorTools/ReadMe.md

 ### Basic installation way

-True Color Tools has been tested on Windows 10/11 and Linux (openSUSE).
+True Color Tools has been tested on Windows 10/11, macOS and Linux.
 It requires Python 3.10 or higher version, which do not support Windows 7.
-[This](https://github.com/adang1345/PythonWin7) can be used for the case, has been confirmed by the [user](https://github.com/GurrenLagannTSS).
+[This](https://github.com/adang1345/PythonWin7) launch tool can be used for the case.

 1. Clone the repository or download archive by the GitHub web interface (press the button `Code`, then choose `Download ZIP` and unpack the archive after downloading);
 2. Ensure that you have libraries listed in [requirements.txt](requirements.txt).
 You can install them all at once using the following command: `python3 -m pip install -r requirements.txt`;